savoygrizzly/dimrill/README.md

 ### Schemas

 A Schema is a way to describe the possible paths and parameters for a policy expression.
+At the end of each paths the object must contain either a child object with either or both of the keys `Action` or `Ressource` with a Boolean value.
+If the path takes parameters, the possible parameters must be supplied as an array of object with the key `name`containing the name of the parameter and either or both of the keys `Action` or `Ressource` with a Boolean value.

-Schemas have to be generated using the Dimrill.Schema class, the Schema will then describe the structure of your authorization.
+Schemas have to be generated using the Dimrill.Schema class.

 ```Javascript
 new Dimrill.Schema(